SeanRogan/Speech-2-Text/README.md

 ## Requirements:

 We are using the openai API for transcription.
-You will need an openai API key stored in file called constants.py, in the same home directory where recorder.py and scribe.py are located. example:
+You will need an openai API key stored in a file called constants.py, in the same home directory where recorder.py and scribe.py are located. example:
 ```
 OPENAI_API_KEY = 'sk-ztiVKBxadjskjlkasjkldj238108154dsfsafsadf768iZPDc5O'